wp-plugins/just-writing/readme.txt

 = I've disabled the fade effect but there is a 'flicker' when DFWM comes up, what's wrong? =

 If you start DFWM without moving the mouse you might hit right between when WordPress starts fading but before Just Writing fires off a mousemove event, this shouldn't be an issue after the first start of DFWM.

+= I've added the spellcheck button to my toolbar but it doesn't do anything when I click it =

+As of WordPress 3.6, the spellchecker is no longer part of the core WordPress install, you need to add a plugin to get the functionality back.
+I'd suggest [TinyMCE SpellChecker](http://wordpress.org/plugins/tinymce-spellcheck/) as a good option.

 == Screenshots ==